SAP-samples/teched2024-developer-keynote/topics/DEV100A-build-chatbot-apps-aicore/README.md

         }
     ```

  5. Use the **AI_API_URL** from the service key in the URL field for eg: https://api.ai.prod.xy.aws.ml.hana.ondemand.com/v2.
+Please ensure you add the suffix **/v2** at the end of your URL as current SAP AI Core endpoint version is v2.
- 6. Use the **url** field from the service key for the Token Service URL and append **/oauth/token** to the url in the destination configuration.
+ 6. Use the **url** field from the service key for the **Token Service URL** and append **/oauth/token** to the url in the destination configuration.
  7. Add additional properties shown below
     -  **AppgyverEnabled** to true
     -  **HTML5.DynamicDestination** to true